codinglawyer/codinglawyer.io/posts/04-is-vanilla-javascript-worth-learning/index.md

 title: Is Vanilla JavaScript worth learning?
 Absolutely.
 seo_title: Is Vanilla JavaScript worth learning?
 Absolutely.
 slug: is-vanilla-javaScript-worth-learning
+description:
-description: Why every web developer should have a good knowledge of Vanilla JavaScript?
+  I'll emphasize the importance of JavaScript fundamentals for every front-end developer.
+I’m going to tell you why you should have a good knowledge of Vanilla JavaScript.
 tags:
   - javascript
 thumbnail:
-  - /images/vanilla.jpg
+  - vanilla
 ---

 ![](./images/vanilla.jpg)